DemandCube/NeverwinterDP/scribenginQuickstart.md

 ###Access the Scribengin Command Line
 ```
-#When the cluster is first launched, there won't be much running
+#When the cluster is first launched, there will not  be much running
 #so the following commands will show limited information.
-#Once you launch a dataflow, you'll be able to see more interesting output
+#Once you launch a dataflow, you will be able to see more interesting output

 #Get the full list of commands the shell can give you
 ./NeverwinterDP/release/build/release/neverwinterdp/scribengin/bin/shell.sh